kubernetes/ingress-nginx/README.md

 ## Requirements

-The default backend is a service of handling all url paths and hosts the nginx controller doesn't understand, i.e., all the request that are not mapped with an Ingress
+The default backend is a service which handles all url paths and hosts the nginx controller doesn't understand (i.e., all the requests that are not mapped with an Ingress).
 Basically a default backend exposes two URLs:

 - `/healthz` that returns 200
 - `/` that returns 404

-The location [404-server](https://github.com/kubernetes/ingress-nginx/tree/master/images/404-server) contains the image of the default backend and [custom-error-pages](https://github.com/kubernetes/ingress-nginx/tree/master/images/custom-error-pages) an example that shows how it is possible to customize
+The sub-directory [`/images/404-server`](https://github.com/kubernetes/ingress-nginx/tree/master/images/404-server) provides a service which satisfies the requirements for a default backend.
+The sub-directory [`/images/custom-error-pages`](https://github.com/kubernetes/ingress-nginx/tree/master/images/custom-error-pages) provides an additional service for the purpose of customizing the error pages served via the default backend.

 ## Annotation ingress.class